lauragift21/workers-ai-workshop/README.md

 <!-- TODO: Add one more to help their chatbot look more like chatgpt they can add a bit of styling / use the shadcdn drop-in component -->

 - Modify your chatbot to suit your specific needs.
 You can teach it industry-specific jargon, incorporate your branding, and tailor its behavior.

+- Add ability to save generated reponses for 30 day period.

 - Join the [Cloudflare Discord community](https://discord.gg/cloudflaredev), and share what you've built.